sofianedjerbi/SolutionsArchitectAssociateNotes/docs/Databases.md

 - **At-rest encryption** uses KMS, defined at launch time.
 Master need to be encrypted for read replicas.
 - **In-flight encryption:** TLS-ready by default, client-side should use AWS TLS root certificates.

-To encrypt an unecrypted database, you need to take a snapshot ans restore as encrypted.
+To encrypt an unecrypted database, you need to take a snapshot and restore as encrypted.

 ### Authentication